 For example, most contributions in Traditional IRAs and 401(k) accounts reduce taxable income today, but the money is taxed later when it is taken out of the account.
 Conversely, Roth IRA and designated Roth contributions in a 401(k) plan do not provide a tax break today but do potentially provide tax-free withdrawals in retirement.

-A good rule of thumb is to save 15% or more (including any employer contributions) of your household gross income for retirement.
+A good rule of thumb is to save 15% or more (including any employer contributions) of your household gross income every year for retirement.
 There are several situations where you may want to supplement your retirement savings with a taxable general investing account.
 Here are four:

 1. You don’t have access to a 401(k) plan at work.

 Your workplace may not offer a retirement plan at all.
 Some employers have a waiting period (e.g., 90 days or one year) before someone is eligible to participate.
 Or the plan might only be available to full-time workers.

 If this is your situation and the only retirement account option is an IRA, contributions are limited to $6,500 per year in 2023 ($7,500 if age 50 or older).
 For many workers, an IRA by itself will not get you to that 15% savings rate.
 Making additional contributions to a taxable account can help you meet this savings target.

 2. You want accessibility to your long-term investments.

 Some households may want to start investing beyond what they’ve saved as their emergency reserve.
 Other households may not want to tie up all their long-term investment savings in retirement accounts.
 A taxable account provides the flexibility to add money and take money out with few limits, penalties, or restrictions.
 There are also no required distributions.
 You can save more toward retirement or any other future goal.